Tangelo: Minneola

-The Minneola tangelo (also known as the Honeybell) is a cross between a Duncan grapefruit and a Dancy tangerine and was released in 1931 by the USDA Horticultural Research Station in Orlando.
+The Minneola tangelo, also known as the Honeybell, is a cross between a Duncan grapefruit and a Dancy tangerine and was released in 1931 by the USDA Horticultural Research Station in Orlando.
 It is named after Minneola, Florida.
 Most Minneola tangelos are characterized by a stem-end neck, which tends to make the fruit appear bell-shaped.
-Because of this, it is also called the Honeybell in the gift fruit trade, one of the most popular varieties.
-Honeybell is sometimes used as unofficial shorthand for premium cultivation.
+Because of this, it is also called the Honeybell in the gift fruit trade.
 Minneolas are usually fairly large, typically 3–3+1/2 in in diameter.
-The peel color, when mature, is a bright-reddish-orange color, and the rind of the Minneola is relatively thin.
+The peel color, when mature, is a bright reddish-orange color, and the rind of the Minneola is relatively thin.
 Minneolas peel rather easily and are very juicy.
 The Minneola is not strongly self-fruitful, and yields will be greater when interplanted with suitable pollenizers such as Temple tangor, Sunburst tangerine, or possibly Fallglo tangerine.
 It tends to bear a good crop every other year.